nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 **Login**

+#### Description

+We send this to the server right after the connection has been established.
+Server responds with the greeting message.

 #### Function Names

-Museekd: SLogin
-Nicotine: Login
+  - Nicotine+: Login

-#### Description

-Send your username, password, and client version.

 ##### Sending Login Example